danielrojas121/Robotics/Lab4/README.txt

 Robot action:
 The robot is moved a random distance with a max ditance of MAX_DIST and min ditance of MIN_DIST.
 This is checked to be a valid move.
-A valid move means that the robot will not collide with the wall or obstacle.
+A valid move means that the robot will not collide with an obstacle.
+Moving into a wall will wrap the robot around to the other side of the world.
 If not valid, pick another random distance after rotating 45 degrees and this move will be checked again.
 If valid, then the robot will be moved and scan the world.